 The JB car pages provide engine and transmission specs, as well as gas mileage and dimensions for all of the 2013 Mazda CX-5.
 In addition, please find information on the various trims of the 2013 Mazda CX-5 and their standard equipment and prices below.

 The 2013 Mazda CX-5 SUV is powered by a 2.0-liter Inline-4 with 155 hp.

-Standard features on the 2013 Mazda CX-5 SUV include cloth seat-upholstery, 6-way driver bucket seat, 4-way passenger bucket seat, split-folding bench rear seat, AM/FM radio with CD-player, cruise control, keyless entry, tilting and telescoping steering-wheel, power windows, air conditioning, ABS, stability control, front airbags, front side airbags, side-curtain airbags and tire-pressure monitor.
+Standard features on the 2013 Mazda CX-5 SUV include cloth seat-upholstery, 6-way driver bucket seat, 4-way passenger bucket seat, split-folding bench rear seat, AM/FM radio with CD-player, cruise control, tilting and telescoping steering-wheel, power windows, air conditioning, ABS, stability control, front airbags, front side airbags, side-curtain airbags and tire-pressure monitor.

 2013 Mazda CX-5 SUV Specs & Features

 The 2013 Mazda CX-5 SUV is available in 6 trim levels: